Sound the Alarm (Saves the Day album): Background

 In 2003, Saves the Day signed to major label DreamWorks Records and released In Reverie in September of that year.
 Frontman Chris Conley received a call from the band's A&R person at the label: "[H]e said, 'None of the programmers at radio are biting at the single, and MTV doesn't want to play the video, so we're going to have to start thinking about the next record.'
 I had a total breakdown.
 I was like, 'How is this possible?
 The album just came out!'"
 A few weeks after the album's release, DreamWorks Records was absorbed by Interscope Records and not long after, the band was dropped from the label.
 Using all the money they had, the group decided to build their own studio.
 Conley explained, "if we have a place to make cheap records, we can keep the band going for years".

 Before they began working on new material, Conley was having doubts about himself. "[I] completely lost faith in myself" after the lack of success with In Reverie, "when that happened, a chamber got opened up inside me, a vault of seething despair".
 Sometime after, Conley locked himself in a room, forcing himself to write new material.
 He explained that "all of a sudden, the shit storm came.
 And there was plenty of material -- just frustration and rage and desperation, just the fear of losing everything".
 Following the completion of new songs in February 2005, the group planned to start recording in May, with a projected fall release date for the new album.
 Prior to the recording sessions, bassist Eben D'Amico was replaced by Glassjaw bassist Manuel Carrero.
-Conley said he told D'Amico that he was being kicked out of the band, which was a collective decision, as D'Amico wasn't "on the same wavelength anymore" while in the writing stages for a new alum.
+Conley said he told D'Amico that he was being kicked out of the band, which was a collective decision, as D'Amico wasn't "on the same wavelength anymore" while in the writing stages for a new album.